S-P-A-N-N-E-R-S/HandbookWebsite/docs/graphbuilder.md

 It's important to know that the shortest path is only guaranteed to be exact if the heuristic index is set to 0.
 There exists a trade-off between the accuracy of the shortest path and the execution time.
 Basically, if you increase the index, the execution time gets smaller and the result gets more inaccurate.

-There are four special cases of raster analysis which are described in the paragraph about [if conditions](#if-Condition), because they can only be used in an if condition.
-You can also get information about the distance of the shortest path by inserting the \texttt{sp} prefix in front of one of the distance metrics.
+There are four special cases of raster analysis which are described in the paragraph about [if conditions](#if-Condition) because they can only be used in an if condition.
+You can also get information about the distance of the shortest path by inserting the ```sp``` prefix in front of one of the distance metrics.
 For example, ```raster[0]:spEuclidean(0)``` calculates the euclidean distance of the shortest paths with a heuristic index of 0.
 Note that this distance can only be as accurate as the resolution of the raster layer and that the calculation assumes that the pixel height and width are identical.
 It will lead to inaccurate results if this is not the case.

 #### if Condition